Ktn-lwl/Polynomials/README.md

 Polynomials!
 ---
-I want to actually try using magic methods and operator overloading, so I've decided to make a useful tool for math classes: Code that makes working with polynomials easy(-ish) : )!
+I want to actually try using magic methods and operator overloading, so I've decided to make a useful tool for math classes: A polynomial expansion calculator!

 Definitions _(For the sake of this project...)_
 ---